SarahAzrin/Indigenous-Peoples-Group/README.md

 ### Branches

-There are 10 branches of the Sami people: Northern Sami, : population 42,500, primarily located in Norway Lule Sami: population of 8,000, primarily located in Sweden Pite Sami: population of 2,000, primarily located in Sweden Southern Sami: population of 1,200, primarily located in Sweden Ume Sami: population of 1,000, primarily located in Sweden Skolt Sami: population of 1,000, primarily located in Finland Kildin Sami: population of 1,000, primarily located in Russia Inari Sami: population of 900, primarily located in Finland Ter Sami: population of 400, primarily located in Russia Akkala Sami: population of 100, primarily located in Russia
+There are 10 branches of the Sami people:
+* Northern Sami: population 42,500, primarily located in Norway
+* Lule Sami: population of 8,000, primarily located in Sweden
+* Pite Sami: population of 2,000, primarily located in Sweden
+* Southern Sami: population of 1,200, primarily located in Sweden
+* Ume Sami: population of 1,000, primarily located in Sweden
+* Skolt Sami: population of 1,000, primarily located in Finland
+* Kildin Sami: population of 1,000, primarily located in Russia
+* Inari Sami: population of 900, primarily located in Finland
+* Ter Sami: population of 400, primarily located in Russia
+* Akkala Sami: population of 100, primarily located in Russia

 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various